ChowdhuryFatema/blog-server/README.md

-# Blog Backend
+# Bike Store Backend

-The **Blog** is a server-side application built using **Node.js**, **Express.js**, **Mongoose**, and **TypeScript**.
-It provides a comprehensive API for managing blogs, users, and admins, ensuring seamless data handling and efficient CRUD operations with MongoDB.
-Authentication and authorization are implemented using **JWT Tokens**, along with **Zod validation**.
+The **Bike Store Backend** is a server-side application built using **Node.js**, **Express.js**, **Mongoose**, and **TypeScript**.
+It provides a comprehensive API for managing bikes and orders, ensuring seamless data handling and efficient CRUD operations with MongoDB.

 ---

 ## Features

-- **Blog Management**: Add, update, retrieve, and delete blog entries in the system.
+- **Bike Management**: Add, update, retrieve, and delete bikes from the inventory.
-- **user Management**: Manage users, including retrieving, updating, and deleting user information.
+- **Order Management**: Place, retrieve, update, and cancel orders for bikes, with each order linked to a specific bike via a reference ID.
-- **Relationships**:  Ensures data integrity with MongoDB references between users, blogs, and associated entities.
+- **Relationships**: Ensures data integrity with MongoDB references between bikes and orders.
-- **TypeScript**: Provides type-safe development for improved maintainability and scalability.
+- **TypeScript**: Implements type-safe development for improved maintainability and scalability.
 - **Error Handling**: Centralized middleware for error validation and responses.
-- **Authentication and Authorization**:
+- **Authentication (Optional)**: Supports token-based authentication for protected endpoints.
-   - User Roles:
-      - Users can update only their own blogs.
-      - Admins can delete any blog but cannot update blogs.
-      - Admins can block users for any inappropriate actions.
-   - All actions require the user to be logged in first via token-based authentication.

 ---